Interactions between para-quaternionic and Grassmannian geometry: Introduction

 \subsection{Acknowledgements}

-I very appreciate number of very helpful conversations with Dmitri V. Alekseevsky, Andreas \v{C}ap, and Jan Slov\'ak.
-I also appreciate support by the grant GA201/08/0397 of the Czech Science Foundation (GA\v{C}R).
+I am grateful to Dmitri V. Alekseevsky, Andreas \v{C}ap, Jan Slov\'ak and Josef \v{S}ilhan for many helpful conversations.
+This work was supported by the Czech Science Foundation (GA\v{C}R) under the grants GA201/08/0397 and GA17-01171S at different times.